Notable People

 Lichtenstein was fascinated by reproduction, but also by performance.
 He painted the look of mechanical printing by hand.
 He took the expressive brushstroke, the sacred sign of modern authenticity, and rendered it as a prepackaged sign.
 The result was funny, cool, a little ruthless, and far more self-aware than the old accusation of simple copying allows.

 That is why works like Whaam!, Drowning Girl, and the later brushstroke and studio paintings still feel alive.
-They are not just quotations from popular culture.
-They are arguments about how images acquire authority.
+They quote popular culture and argue about how images acquire authority.

 He kept widening the joke until it became a method

 Lichtenstein's first great success came from the comic-strip paintings, but he did not spend the rest of his life repeating one move.
-Britannica notes how he later turned his techniques toward still lifes, landscapes, art-historical quotation, and meditations on the very act of painting.
+Britannica notes how he later turned his techniques toward still lifes, scenic views, art-historical quotation, and meditations on the very act of painting.

-The later work matters because it shows he was not merely a clever appropriator with a single famous idea.
+The later work matters because it shows he was more than a clever appropriator with a single famous idea.
 He kept testing how far the purified Pop surface could go.
 A brushstroke could become a motif.
 Cubism, Surrealism, and Expressionism could all be restaged through his cool, industrial-seeming grammar.

 By then the supposedly cold method had become a very personal one.